josherrickson/stata2/stata_markdown/02-summarizing-data.md

 <</dd_do>>
 ~~~~

 These are characteristics of the estimated mean of the "price" variable.
-The standard deviation reported from the `summarize` command above represenst
+The standard deviation reported from the `summarize` command above represents
-the variability amongst individual cars; the standard error reported by `mean` the variability of *means*: if we were to repeatedly draw samples of
+the variability among individual cars; the standard error reported by `mean` the variability of *means*: if we were to repeatedly draw samples of
 size 74, the standard error is a measure of the variability of the means from all those samples.

 The confidence interval is interpreted as if we were to continue drawing those samples of size 74, we would expect 95\% of those samples to have an
 estimated mean within those bounds.
-It is *not* that we're 95% confidenct that the true population mean falls in that range - either it does or it
+It is *not* that we're 95% confident that the true population mean falls in that range - either it does or it
 doesn't!

 ^#^^#^ Estimation Commands